GoldStar184/Xtreme-Wiki/Customization.md

 - <h4>Main Menu:</h4>

   - Menu Style:
-    - Default: The default option is the Menu you all know already.
+    - App List: The default option is the Menu you all know already.
 Nothing special here
-    - Wii Menu: The people my age or older will surely remember the beauty that was the Wii Menu.
+    - Wii Grid: The people my age or older will surely remember the beauty that was the Wii Menu.
 Nice "Channels" to pick from, sorted in an X*X array.
 This is exactly what this is.
 Nostalgia time!
 <br><br>
   - App:
     - This is a display.
 It will show all the custom Apps you have so far added to the menu.
 Yes, you heard that right!
 You can add custom apps to the menu now.
 Should have been a feature this whole time, not ssure why it isnt.